HebaruSan/Astrogator/README.md

 - Useful numbers for launches/landed
 - Return-to-LKO burns from Mun and Minmus
 - Capture burns for inbound hyperbolic orbits
+- Reduce ejection burn by the amount the plane change burn adds to it (i.e., fix Minmus overshoots)
 - Allow a window of times for transfers
   - Could calculate 2-3 additional ejection backwards and forwards in time
   - Return "bad" transfer burns in the recent past, until we confirm that it's truly too late